twitchax/Sheller/README.md

 ### Examples

 This library is extendable, but you can run it a few ways depending on how you have extended it.
+For more examples, check out the [tests](src/Test/BasicTests.cs).

 With no extensions, you would run a command like this.